lbove/boveingtonlaw/index.md

 ---
-layout: page
+layout: home
-title: Welcome to Boveington Law, LLC
+# title: Welcome to Boveington Law, LLC
-permalink: /index/
+# permalink: /index/
 ---

 I’d like to welcome you to my website.
 If you’re reading this, you likely have questions about a particular legal matter or you’re experiencing a legal issue and are seeking help.
 I’m practicing law precisely to help people just like you!
 Allow me to tell you a little about my background.